Tiberias hero image

 Sub-areas / Nearby

-• Ginosar kibbutz (ancient Galilee boat museum) and Magdala archaeological park to the north
+• Ginosar Kibbutz (ancient Galilee boat museum) and Magdala archaeological park to the north

 • Jordan River Valley (Yardenit, Degania kibbutzim) for baptism and history stops